NakerTheFirst/Chess-Y2K/README.md

 A python simulation on how much one's ranking can improve on chess.com, having played at least a game daily for a month.

----
-## TODO:
-- Phase 2. implementation
-- Phase 3. implementation
-- Phase 4. implementation
-- Phase 5. implementation
-- Phase 6. implementation
-- Phase 7. implementation
-- Phase 8. implementation
-- Phase 9. implementation
-- Consider using a function with a random +/- delta instead of hard coded values for each phase
-- Consider simulating the process daily, with a track of ranking points
-- Add continuous variable distributions

 # Temat
 Jaki ranking można osiągnąć na chess.com w 90 dni, grając przynajmniej jedną grę dziennie?